openfisca/openfisca-doc/source/coding-the-legislation/bootstrapping_a_new_country_package.md

-# Bootstraping a new country package
+# Bootstrapping a new country package

 If you want to use OpenFisca to run simulations about your own country's legislation, our [country package template](https://github.com/openfisca/country-template/) will provide you all the instructions and boilerplate code you need to quickly get something working.